 We have also learned that small town governments can be “job creators” and “currency creators” without help from any entity outside the small town.
 This is essentially what is behind the idea of what’s called Public Banking.
 Every little hamlet and municipality could create currency simply by paying for goods and services with exchangeable IOUs.

 The Federal government could also End the Federal Reserve (fractional reserve) banking system, and operate this way instead.
 The U.S. government could create IOU U.S. dollars to build and repair infrastructure and could accept these dollars back as payment from citizens for the use of this infrastructure.
 The government would not have to tax or borrow first and then build infrastructure.
 A U.S. dollar that is backed by the value of public infrastructure is like the check made out to “cash.”
 It is a promise, not to pay but, to provide services.

 Oh, but I am over-simplifying the complex problem of money creation involving the Fed, Treasury Bonds, interest rates, fractional reserve amounts, FDIC insurance, taxation of all kinds, foreign exchange rates, tariffs, the GDP, stock markets and etc. I don’t usually defer to Wikipedia for reliable information, but in this case I will direct you to its entry on the Federal Reserve, so that you can learn just how complicated our monetary system wants to be so that you will become so confused you will just go along with it.
 But I think it’s fair to ask, Is this system working for us?
-Or would we be better off with a national Public Bank and as many local and alternative currencies as the people want?
+Or would we be better off with a national currency–not one that’s created by private banks–and as many local and alternative currencies as the people want?